 Making chili in a pressure cooker has never been easier!
 There is now a CHILI setting that puts those little magic men who live inside your Instant Pot to work.
 After just 20 minutes of cooking time, this chili comes out perfectly and tastes like it has been simmering on the stove top all day long.
 Follow these easy steps to make the easiest, yummiest Instant Pot Chili you’ll find!

-Set Instant Pot to saute.
-Add olive oil and heat for 2 minutes.
-Add garlic, onion, bell pepper, parsley and jalapenos (if using and I highly recommend that you do!) and saute for 3 minutes.
+Set your Instant Pot to the saute function.
+Add the olive oil and heat for 2 minutes.
+Add the garlic, onion, bell pepper, parsley and jalapenos (if using and I highly recommend that you do!) and saute for 3 minutes.

-Add ground meat (use beef, pork, turkey or even venison!) and cook until no longer pink; drain, if needed.
+Add the ground meat (use beef, pork, turkey or even venison!) and cook until it is no longer pink and drain, if needed.

 Add the spices!
-Stir chili powder, cumin, sugar, oregano, salt, pepper and cayenne pepper into the meat-veggie mixture.
-Add tomato juice, diced tomatoes, tomato sauce, kidney beans and pinto beans to the pot.
-Place the cover on the pot and set timer to 20 minutes on high pressure (chili setting).
-It will take the IP approximately 10 minutes to build up pressure before it begins cooking.
+Stir the chili powder, cumin, sugar, oregano, salt, pepper and cayenne pepper into the meat and veggie mixture.
+Add the tomato juice, diced tomatoes, tomato sauce, kidney beans and pinto beans to the pot.
+Place the cover on the pot and set the timer to 20 minutes and cook on high pressure (use the CHILI setting!).
+It will take the Instant Pot approximately 10 minutes to build up pressure before it begins cooking.
 Only 30 minutes of cook time, folks!

 Use fresh ingredients for the best tasting chlii.